KILTprotocol/docs/docs/chain/delegator.md

 ## How to become a delegator

 In contrast to the rather difficult [path to become a collator candidate](./collator.md), joining the delegator pool is rather simple.
+You can either do this in Polkadot JS Apps or the KILT Stakeboard, which serves as an in-house developed Frontend for all KILT staking activity.
+Below, we explain how to do it for the former case.
+However, the latter option is explained in detail in the [KILT Support hub](https://support.kilt.io/support/solutions/80000442174).

 Anyone can delegate to a collator candidate by staking at least 20 KILT and calling `parachainStaking -> joinDelegators`.

 ![](/img/chain/parachainStaking-joinDelegators.png)

-In Polkadot JS ([wss://spiritnet.kilt.io](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fspiritnet.kilt.io#/explorer), or [wss://peregrine.kilt.io/parachain-public-ws](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine-stg.kilt.io%2Fpara-public-ws#/explorer)) go to `Developer -> Extrinsics -> Submission.`
+In Polkadot JS ([wss://spiritnet.kilt.io](https://polkadot.js.org/apps/?rpcrpc=wss%3A%2F%2Fkilt-rpc.dwellir.com#/explorer), or [wss://peregrine.kilt.io/parachain-public-ws](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fperegrine-stg.kilt.io%2Fpara-public-ws#/explorer)) go to `Developer -> Extrinsics -> Submission.`

 1. Select the delegator's KILT address as the extrinsic submitter (the *using the selected account* field)
 2. Select the appropriate extrinsic: `parachainStaking -> revokeDelegation`